strongbox/strongbox-docs/Getting-Started-With-Persistence.md

     }

-You will need to extend CrudService with the second type parameter that corresponds to your ID's data type.
+You will need to extend the `CrudService` with the second type parameter that corresponds to your ID's data type.
 Usually it's just strings.
-Read more about ID's in the OrientDB [here](http://orientdb.com/docs/2.0/orientdb.wiki/Tutorial-Record-ID.html).
+To read more about ID's in OrientDB, check [here](http://orientdb.com/docs/2.0/orientdb.wiki/Tutorial-Record-ID.html).

-After that you will need to define implementation for your service class.
-Repository class implementation would be generated internally.
-Follow this rules for the service implementation:
+After that you will need to define an implementation of your service class.
+The repository class implementation would be generated internally.

+Follow these rules for the service implementation:
-* name it like your service interface plus `Impl` tail, for example `MyEntityServiceImpl`
+* Name it like your service interface with an `Impl` suffix, for example `MyEntityServiceImpl`.
-* put Spring `@Service` and `@Transactional` annotations on top of your class
+* Annotate your class with the Spring `@Service` and `@Transactional` annotations.
-* add `synchronized` modifier on all of your service class methods
+* Add `synchronized` modifier on all of your service class methods.
-* do NOT define your service class as public and use interface instead of class for injection (with `@Autowired`); it follows best practice principle from Joshua Bloch 'Effective Java' book called Programming to Interface
+* Do **not** define your service class as public and use interface instead of class for injection (with `@Autowired`); this follows the best practice principles from Joshua Bloch 'Effective Java' book called Programming to Interface
-* _optional_ - feel free to use @Cacheable whenever you need to use second level cache that's already configured in the project (do not forget to modify `ehcache.xml` file accordingly)
+* _Optional_ - feel free to use @Cacheable whenever you need to use second level cache that's already configured in the project (do not forget to modify `ehcache.xml` file accordingly)